Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 Why Is the Luteal Phase Important for Pregnancy?

-1. Impact of the Luteal Phase’s Length On Pregnancy
+1. Impact of the Luteal Phase’s Length on Pregnancy

-2. Impact of the Luteal Phase’s Health On Pregnancy
+2. Impact of the Luteal Phase’s Health on Pregnancy

 Sometimes, even if the duration of the luteal phase is normal, your body may produce less amount of progesterone during this phase, which can be a problem.
 A sufficient quantity of progesterone is needed to ensure the healthy thickness of the uterus lining.
-Low amount of progesterone results in a lining that is not healthy enough to sustain a pregnancy.
+A low amount of progesterone results in a lining that is not healthy enough to sustain a pregnancy.

 Therefore, it is important to have a luteal phase that is of normal length and is healthy as well.